Ganaka DMS User Guide

 1. Installation on XAMPP

-Use these steps to run the portal locally on Windows through XAMPP.
+Use these beginner-friendly steps to run the portal locally on Windows through XAMPP.

 C:\xampp\htdocs\dms.